breuleux/jurigged/README.md

 ```

+## Troubleshooting

+First, if there's a problem, use the verbose flag (`jurigged -v`) to get more information.
+It will output a `Watch <file>` statement for every file that it watches and `Update/Add/Delete <function>` statements when you update, add or delete a function in the original file and then save it.

+**The file is not being watched.**

+By default, scripts are watched in the current working directory.
+Try `jurigged -w <file>` to watch a specific file, or `jurigged -w /` to watch all files.

+**The file is watched, but nothing happens when I change the function.**

+It's possibly because you are using an editor that saves into a temporary swap file and moves it into place (vi does this).
+The `watchdog` library that Jurigged uses loses track of the file when that happens.
+Pending a better solution, you can try to configure your editor so that it writes to the file directly.
+For example, in vi, `:set nowritebackup` seems to do the trick (either put it in your .vimrc or execute it *before* you save for the first time).

+**Jurigged said it updated the function but it's still running the old code.**

+If you are editing the body of a for loop inside a function that's currently running, the changes will only be in effect the next time that function is called.
+A workaround is to extract the body of the for loop into its own helper function, which you can then edit.
+Alternatively, you can use [reloading](https://github.com/julvo/reloading) alongside Jurigged.

+Similarly, updating a generator or async function will not change the behavior of generators or async functions that are already running.

+**I can update some functions but not others.**

+There may be issues updating some functions when they are decorated or stashed in some data structure that Jurigged does not understand.
+Jurigged does have to find them to update them, unfortunately.

+**What does "failed update" mean?**

+Jurigged does not allow changing a function's decorators.

 ## API

 You can call `jurigged.watch()` to programmatically start watching for changes.
 This should also work within IPython or Jupyter as an alternative to the `%autoreload` magic.